 Where surface water (including marine waters) exists at or in the vicinity of the site being audited, auditors should consider the potential for, or existence of, site contamination arising from the audit site that affects or threatens this water body either within or outside the boundaries of the audit site.
-Further guidance on the protection of surface waters is provided in the EPA Guidelines for the assessment and remediation of site contamination.
+Further guidance on the protection of surface waters is provided in the Guidelines for the assessment and remediation of site contamination.

-14.6 Offsite site contamination
+14.6 Off-site site contamination

-When residual contamination in relation to one or more of the elements of the environment remains outside the audit site boundaries and the audit site was the source of the contamination, the full nature and extent of the offsite contamination are to be considered as part of the audit (assuming that the liability for the offsite contamination has been determined and is held by the audit client).
-The suitability of land outside the audit site boundaries, for a sensitive use or another use or range of uses is not to be determined (see Table 1 and section 3.8 of this guideline).
+When residual contamination in relation to one or more of the elements of the environment remains outside the audit site boundaries and the audit site was the source of the contamination, the full nature and extent of the off-site contamination are to be considered as part of the audit (assuming that the liability for the off-site contamination has been determined and is held by the audit client).
+The suitability of land outside the audit site boundaries, for a sensitive use or another use or range of uses is not to be determined (see Table 1 and section 3.8).

-If the client is not responsible for the offsite contamination, auditors are advised to discuss the issues with the EPA prior to completion of the audit report (refer section 3.3 of this guideline).
-Further guidance is provided in the Regulatory and orphan site framework.
+If the client is not responsible for the off-site contamination, auditors are advised to discuss the issues with the EPA prior to completion of the audit report (refer section 3.3).
+Further guidance is provided in the Regulatory and orphan site management framework.

-Where offsite contamination from the audit site is identified, auditors need to consider the need to notify the EPA of any hazardous circumstance (refer section 8.4 of this guideline) and whether there may be a risk to public health (refer to section 17.2 of this guideline).
+Where off-site contamination from the audit site is identified, auditors need to consider the requirement to notify the EPA of any hazardous circumstance (refer section 8.4) and whether there may be a risk to public health (refer to section 17.2).

-→ MGR 29 Residual offsite contamination
+MGR29 Residual offsite contamination

-Where contamination at the audit site may be able to be remediated to the boundaries of the audit site, the auditor must consider the potential for any residual offsite contamination to migrate back onto the site being audited.
+Where contamination at the audit site may be able to be remediated to the boundaries of the audit site, the auditor must consider the potential for any residual off-site contamination to migrate back onto the site being audited.
 In this case, the potential for resulting site contamination and/or impacts on the land use(s) must also be considered.

-→ The EPA expects that where offsite contamination is identified, and the client is the person with liability for the offsite contamination, appropriate community engagement with any land-owners known to be, or potentially, affected by the site contamination, is carried out by or on behalf of the client prior to audit completion and documented in the audit report. ← The identification of offsite contamination may also trigger community engagement directly by the EPA.
-Refer to section 16 of this guideline for guidance on community engagement issues.
+The EPA expects that where off-site contamination is identified, and the client is the person with liability for the off-site contamination, appropriate community engagement with any land-owners known to be, or potentially, affected by the site contamination, is carried out by or on behalf of the client prior to audit completion and documented in the audit report.
+The identification of off-site contamination may also trigger community engagement directly by the EPA.
+Refer to section 16 for guidance on community engagement issues.